 This guide explains in more detail exactly what you need to do to register as self-employed.

 However, one downside to be aware of is if something goes wrong with your business – you run up large business debts, for example, you are solely responsible financially.

 Your business finances are not considered separately from your personal ones, and your liability is not ‘limited’ as it is under the limited company business structure.

 Another option is to form a limited company.
 “Limited” means that the company’s finances are kept separate from your own personal money.

-If things goes wrong, you will only lose the money you have put in to the business.
+If things go wrong, you will only lose the money you have put into the business.
 No-one can claim against your personal assets.
 However, as a limited company director, you may be required to act as a guarantor for loans or credit granted to your company.

 Many people starting businesses elect to go down the limited company route.
 It looks more professional and has less risk if you need to buy a lot of equipment or take on expensive premises, such as a shop unit.